 Orthogonal rectangles are those with edges parallel to the axes of the cartesian plane.
 Two rectangles may intersect with each other when there are points that are over or inside both of them.
+In other words, they intersect when they share common surface or border area.
+This includes when they are inside each other.
 They do not intersect when they do not have common points.

 The above figure shows four orthogonal rectangles with edges parallel to the x and y axes.
-The one with the bottom-left corner at (1,1) and top-right corner at (4,3) intersects with the bottom-left corner at (3,2) and top-right corner at (6,4).
-The one with the bottom-left corner at (7,1) and top-right corner at (9,3) does not intersect with the bottom-left corner at (10,2) and top-right corner at (11,3).
+The one with the bottom-left corner at (1,1) and top-right corner at (4,3) intersects with the one with the bottom-left corner at (3,2) and top-right corner at (6,4).
+The one with the bottom-left corner at (7,1) and top-right corner at (9,3) does not intersect with the one with the bottom-left corner at (10,2) and top-right corner at (11,3).

 Write a program that given the bottom-left and top-right corners of two rectangles computes whether they intersect.